 The Ontario Electrical Safety Code

 ESA has collaborated with its safety partners to produce a new edition of the Ontario Electrical Safety Code (Code).
-The 2015 Code came into effect as regulation on May 5, 2016.
-Electrical work conducted after May 5, 2016 needs to meet its requirements.
+The Minister of Government and Consumer Services has approved the regulatory amendment to adopt the 2018 Ontario Electrical Safety Code, and it will come into effect on May 16, 2019.
+Electrical work conducted after the effective date needs to meet its requirements.

-The 2015 edition of the Ontario Code –which includes the Canadian Electrical Code Part 1 plus several Ontario-specific amendments – reflects changes in technology and the marketplace, an incorporates feedback from stakeholders, technical reviews and new safety insights.
+The 2018 edition of the Ontario Electrical Safety Code –which includes the Canadian Electrical Code Part 1 plus several Ontario-specific amendments – reflects changes in technology and the marketplace, and incorporates feedback from stakeholders, technical reviews and new safety insights.
+The new edition includes changes designed to enhance electrical safety and protect workers and the public including:

-This year, ESA is excited to partner with CSA Group to offer the Code book and all ESA bulletins – which provide important updates and interpretations – together for one price and at a significantly reduced rate from prior years.
-It is available in print for $219, PDF for $195, or a searchable, digital format for $195 (pre-order) – accessible on smart phones, tablets and desktops and compatible with Windows and iOS.
+ESA is partnering with the CSA Group to offer the Code book and all ESA bulletins – which provide important updates and interpretations – together for one price.
+It will be available in print for $219 or a searchable, digital format for $195 – accessible on smart phones, tablets and desktops and compatible with Windows and iOS.
 (Please note: bulletins are available electronically.
 After purchasing the Code book, register at CSA Communities to access the bulletins online.)

 About the Ontario Electrical Safety Code